gajanan43/Basic_DO/Shell_Script.md

     - for reading the content of the file you need to use

 ## 9)How to read a content of the file
     cat file_name          -> will show all the content of file.

+## 10)How to delete a  file or directories?
+    rm file                ->Deletes a file
+    rm -i file             ->Prompts for confirmation before deleting
+    rm -f file             ->Forces deletion (no prompt)
+    rm -r folder           ->Recursively deletes a directory and contents rm -rf folder          ->Forcefully deletes a directory (no prompt)

 ## 10) man command in Linux:
 - man is stands for manual